Join us on November 14, 2024 at 10 am WAT (UTC+1) // 11am CAT // 12pm EAT for our webinar session featuring Euan Adie, the CEO of Overton.

 4. How do you see the role of Overton evolving in the next few years, especially with the growing focus on evidence-based policy?

-5. What advice would you give to researchers who want to maximize the impact of their work on public policy?
+5. What advice would you give to African researchers who want to maximize the impact of their work on public policy?